Friday the 13th (1980 film): Development

 The screenplay was completed in mid-1979 by Victor Miller, who later went on to write for several television soap operas, including Guiding Light, One Life to Live and All My Children; at the time, Miller was living in Stratford, Connecticut, near Cunningham, and the two had begun collaborating on potential film projects.
-Miller delighted in inventing a serial killer who turned out to be somebody's mother, a murderer whose only motivation was her love for her child.
-"I took motherhood and turned it on its head and I think that was great fun.
+Miller delighted in inventing a serial killer who turned out to be somebody's mother, a murderer whose only motivation was her love for her child: "I took motherhood and turned it on its head and I think that was great fun.
 Mrs. Voorhees was the mother I'd always wanted—a mother who would have killed for her kids."
-Miller was unhappy about the filmmakers' decision to make Jason Voorhees the killer in the sequels.
-"Jason was dead from the very beginning.
-He was a victim, not a villain."
+While writing the film's death scenes, Miller incorporated elements of nightmares he had experienced throughout his life in which he was murdered.

-The idea of Jason appearing at the end of the film was initially not used in the original script; in Miller's final draft, the film ended with Alice merely floating on the lake.
+The idea of Jason appearing at the end of the film was initially not present in the original script; in Miller's final draft, the film ended with Alice merely floating on the lake.
 Jason's appearance was actually suggested by makeup designer Tom Savini.
-Savini stated that "The whole reason for the cliffhanger at the end was I had just seen Carrie, so we thought that we need a 'chair jumper' like that, and I said, 'let's bring in Jason'".
+Savini stated that "The whole reason for the cliffhanger at the end was I had just seen Carrie, so we thought that we need a 'chair jumper' like that, and I said, 'let's bring in Jason.'"
+Miller was unhappy about the filmmakers' decision to make Jason Voorhees the killer in the sequels, saying "Jason was dead from the very beginning.
+He was a victim, not a villain."

 Casting

 A New York-based firm, headed by Julie Hughes and Barry Moss, was hired to find eight young actors to play the camp's staff members.
-Cunningham admits that he was not looking for "great actors," but anyone that was likable, and appeared to be a responsible camp counselor.
+Cunningham admits that he was not looking for "great actors", but anyone that was likable, and appeared to be a responsible camp counselor.
 The way Cunningham saw it, the actors would need to look good, read the dialogue somewhat well, and work cheap.
 Moss and Hughes were happy to find four actors, Kevin Bacon, Laurie Bartram, Peter Brouwer, and Adrienne King, who had previously appeared on soap operas.
-The role of Alice Hardy was set up as an open casting call, a publicity stunt used to attract more attention to the film.
+The role of Alice was set up as an open casting call, a publicity stunt used to attract more attention to the film.
 The producers originally wanted Sally Field for the role of Alice, but realized that they could not afford an established high-profile actress and went for unknowns instead.
-According to Adrienne King. "originally, [the producers] were looking really hard for a name actress to play Alice.
-They finally realized that even if they could find somebody like that who was willing to do it, they wouldn't be able to afford her, so they decided to go with new talent instead."
-King earned an audition primarily because she was the friend of someone working in Moss and Hughes's office, and Cunningham felt she embodied the qualities of Alice.
-After she auditioned, Moss recalls Cunningham commenting that they saved the best actress for last.
-As Cunningham explains, he was looking for people that could behave naturally, and King was able to show that to him in the audition.
+As Cunningham explains, he was looking for actors that could behave naturally, which he felt King demonstrated.